 Public schools have some variation among districts as to what time they begin and end their instruction time.
 However, their six to eight hours of “instruction” include shuffling from classroom to classroom between classes, taking time for children to settle down to be taught, various assemblies on topics you may not agree with or even know about, field trips (and the bus rides to and from) lunchtime, recess, and many other variables that can pop up over the course of the day.
 If you condensed the actual instruction time your children get, you might be surprised to find it incredibly deficient for learning.

-When homeschooling your child, you are in complete control of the clock and the calendar.
+When homeschooling your own children, you are in complete control of the clock and the calendar.
 If 8 a.m. is an unrealistic time, for whatever reason, then don’t start until noon!
 Sure you might have to go a bit longer, but if it fits, why not go with it?
 Do you have an appointment, a lunch date, or some other important something on a school day?
 Just stop early.
 You can literally make it up later that day if you want.
 Are you and your child having a blast learning about today’s topic?
 Then, by all means, keep learning!
 If you’re counting hours instead of days, the extra time will allow for shorter days later.

 Reason #9: To Be Able To Take Breaks Any Time